SOAS School of Law

 The SOAS School of Law is a law school of the University of London.
 It is based in the Paul Webley wing of the Senate House in Bloomsbury, London, United Kingdom.
 The SOAS School of Law has an emphasis on the legal systems of Asia, Africa and the Middle East.

 The School of Law has over 400 students.
 It offers programmes at the LLB, LLM and MPhil/PhD level.
 International students have been the majority at both the undergraduate and postgraduate level for many years.

 It publishes a number of journals, including the Journal of African Law, the Journal of Comparative Law and the Yearbook of Islamic and Middle Eastern Law.
 Along with the International Environmental Law Research Centre (IELRC), it produces the Law, Environment and Development Journal (LEAD Journal).
 An independent student law journal is also published by undergraduate and graduate students, the SOAS Law Journal, and it publishes articles from faculty, students and alumni.

-Notable alumni of the school of law include David Lammy MP, former President of Ghana John Atta Mills, Supreme Court justices from Nigeria and Sri Lanka, and Iranian human rights activist Ghoncheh Ghavami.
+Notable alumni of the school of law include Foreign Secretary David Lammy MP, former President of Ghana John Atta Mills, Supreme Court justices from Nigeria and Sri Lanka, and Iranian human rights activist Ghoncheh Ghavami.